TCCPP/wheatley/wiki-articles/template-instantiation.md

 # What Is Template Instantiation?

-Templates are not real entities until a piece of code uses them with arguments.
+Templates are not real functions until a piece of code uses them with arguments.
-When this happens, the compiler replaces the template parameters with the provided arguments, deriving the generic code into specific code.
+When this happens, the compiler replaces the template parameters with the provided arguments, turning the generic code into specific code.

 The generic code needs to be available in any translation unit that uses it.
 This is why templates are typically declared **and** defined entirely in headers.

 <!-- inline -->
-## Template function
+## Function template
 ```cpp
 template<typename T>
 void print(T arg) {